25prabhu10/notes/docs/Languages/JavaScript/React/React.md

 }
 ```

-- One advantage of `useRef` over `useState` is that the reference dose not trigger a re-render
+- One advantage of `useRef` over `useState` is that the reference does not trigger a re-render

-- Can be used ref instead of state when we only want to read the value and not manipulate it.
+- Can be used ref instead of state when we only want to read the value and not manipulate it

 ### Creating Refs

 1. We create a class property which will hold the element/component ref using `React.createRef()` (React _v16.3_) and attach it to the React element via the `ref` attribute.
-Refs are commonly assigned to an instance property when a component is constructed so they can be referenced throughout the component.
+Refs are commonly assigned to an instance property when a component is constructed so they can be referenced throughout the component

    ```jsx
    class MyComponent extends React.Component {